-Rule 8 of the Investigations Rules states that the Investigations Panel (IP) may give directions to the Registrar for instructions to be given on its behalf to an Expert Advisor (EA).
+Rule 9 of the Investigations Rules states that the Investigations Panel (IP) may give directions to the Registrar for instructions to be given on its behalf to an EA.
+Rule 9 states:

-If the Investigations Panel, before it reaches a decision, considers that further investigation or advice is required it will give appropriate directions to the Registrar including, where appropriate, for instructions to be given on its behalf to an Inquirer, the Presenter, or to an Expert Advisor.
+If the Investigations Panel considers that investigation or advice, additional to that sought under rule 6, is required it shall give directions to this effect to the Registrar including, where appropriate, for instructions to be given on its behalf to an Inquirer or an Expert Advisor.

 When to appoint an Expert Advisor

 During the course of an investigation a matter may arise which is beyond the expertise of the IP.
 For example, there may be cases in which issues turn on particular points of technical complexity, including the role of professionals other than architects.
 In other cases issues may arise which are not related to the field of architecture but are highly relevant to the case (for example, issues relating to information technology or insolvency.)
-In such cases the IP may decide that the assistance of an EA is required.
+In such cases the assistance of an EA may be required.